-Fans of British television comedy no doubt knows the name Mandie Fletcher, or at least a lot of her work.
+Fans of British television comedy no doubt know the name Mandie Fletcher, or at least a lot of her work.
 From directing episodes of Black-Adder, Desmond, and Hamish MacBeth, she’s been directing for television for over 25 years.
-However, it was her work on Absolutely Fabulous that led her first film, the follow up feature film from 2016.
+However, it was her work on Absolutely Fabulous that led to her first film, the follow-up feature film from 2016.
 Her new film reunites her with one of those Ab Fab women, Jennifer Saunders, in a supporting role opposite her real-life daughter Beattie Edmondson.
-In Patrick Edmondson plays Sarah, teacher who inherits a smart but spoiled pug from her grandmother, leading to her eviction, problems at her new job, and a love triangle between herself, Ed Skrein (Deadpool), and Tom Bennett (Love & Friendship).
-Despite a problematic international connection, we spoke with Fletcher about making a family friendly rom-com, working with dogs, and keeping the business of funny women in the family.
+In Patrick, Edmondson plays Sarah, a teacher who inherits a smart but spoiled pug from her grandmother, leading to her eviction, problems at her new job, and a love triangle between herself, Ed Skrein (Deadpool), and Tom Bennett (Love & Friendship).
+Despite a problematic international connection, we spoke with Fletcher about making a family-friendly rom-com, working with dogs, and keeping the business of funny women in the family.

 Lesley Coffin: How did you and your cowriter (Vanessa Davies) come up with the concept?

 Mandie Fletcher: The initial idea was Vanessa’s and rather quickly I thought it should be a rom-com.
 However, I think if a pug’s going to star in a film, you should feel comfortable showing the film to an 8-year-old.
 So, we went about making it into something a bit more family-friendly.

 Lesley Coffin: How did you settle on a pug for the part of Patrick?

 Mandie Fletcher: Oh, that was purely because Vanessa has a pug she loves to spoil.
 But they’ve also sort of hit the zeitgeist.
 They are very, very popular dogs right now.
 Something about their faces I think.

 Lesley Coffin: Was Beattie Edmondson who you thought of for the lead right away?